 What is the Difference Between a Centerpin and a Fly Reel?

-They are both centrepin reels but true centerpin reels are usually larger in diameter than fly reels.
+They are both centrepin reels, but true centrepin reels are usually larger in diameter than fly reels.
 A Centerpin does not use a mechanical drag feature like Fly reels.

 Final Thoughts

-The beauty of centerpin fishing is that not many people do it.
-As a result, fish don’t see these types of natural drifts on a daily basis.
-Trout and Steelhead are known to be challenging to land.
+The beauty of centrepin fishing is that not many people do it anymore.
+As a result, fish don’t see these types of natural drifts daily.
+Trout and steelhead are known to be challenging to land, so presenting a natural fall and flow of your bait can often fool them when other methods fail.

 - Fishing For Catfish (Top Tips, Bait, & Gear To Catch The Big 3) - October 20, 2022